lumengbit1/IE-Digital/README.md

 -   The Project is created by Create-React-App
 -   Adopting Mobx framework to manage state
 -   Adopting CSS Module
--   Considering the real situation, using lazy loading to load the property information to optimize UE

 ## Environment